Pressuring the SNB on Fossil Fuel Investments

 After Shell, the SNB divests from Chevron

-May 13, Bern/Geneva: following the long-standing campaign by the Coalition Our SNB, the Swiss National Bank has divested its investments in the multinational Chevron.
-The Swiss climate justice movement and a Mapuche delegation had called on the bank to comply with...
+May 13, Bern/Geneva -- Following a long-standing campaign by the Coalition Our SNB, the Swiss National Bank has divested its investments in the multinational Chevron.
+The Swiss climate justice movement and a Mapuche delegation had called on the bank to comply with its...

 read more